rmogelberg/pls.itu.dk/Talks.md

 -   March 27: Andrea Vezzosi: Higher Inductive Types in Cubical Agda
 -   April 10: Dima Szamozvancev: Well-typed music does not sound wrong
 -   May 8: Carsten Schürmann
+-   May 29: Sonia Marin: Justification logic for modal logics on an intuitionistic base

 In the Autumn of 2018 PLS lunch talk are usually every other Tuesday 12-13